 The VPI user and VPI application provider should take steps to ensure that VPI applications dependent on these mechanisms are used only for designs or design partitions consistent with the mode selected.
 Designs should only require simulation versions older or equal to the VPI mode level.
-The behavior of a VPI application running in a mode that is incompatible with (older than) design objects it is processing is unpredictable, and shall not be guaranteed to be diagnosed by the VPI provider.
+The behavior of a VPI application running in a mode that is incompatible with (older than) design objects it is processing can be unpredictable, and thus shall not be guaranteed to be diagnosable by the VPI provider.
 Strictness of checking for consistency in this regard is left to the discretion of the VPI provider.